jpartain89/ansible-role-configure-monit/README.md

 * `monit_eventqueue_slots`: Event queue slots.
 It is only used when `monit_eventqueue_dir` is defined.
 Defaults to `1000`
 * `monit_mmonit_address`: The web address of your M/Monit instance to send the events to
 * `monit_services`: List of hashes of services to be monitorized by monit
+* `parent_monit_services`: Same list, but as a master list, if your machines share any definitions
   * `name`: Name of the process or host
   * `type`: Type of monitorization:
       * `process`